Logo of the The Poor Swiss

 (Disclosure: Some of the links below may be affiliate links)

-Neon is a great Swiss digital bank that offers an entirely free bank account.
+Neon is a great Swiss digital bank that offers an affordable bank account.
 As Swiss banks become increasingly expensive, switching to a free bank account is excellent.

 With a free bank account from Neon, you can easily save money on your banking fees.
 You will not find a better deal anywhere else!

-Over the years, Neon has been adding new features over time and has become the best digital bank in Switzerland.
+Over the years, Neon has been adding new features over time and has become one of the best digital banks in Switzerland.

 Sign up for a free bank account with Neon today!